History of Our Agency

 Working Remotely

-On March 2020, for the first time in the history, DHHSC, like other businesses, has been working remotely for a while due to COVID-19 pandemic.
+In March 2020, for the first time in the history, DHHSC, like other businesses, had to work remotely for a while due to the COVID-19 pandemic.

-While our offices are closed, serving the public remotely during business hours remains open during that time.
+While our physical offices were closed, DHHSC staff continued to serve the public remotely during business hours.

 Changing Deaf History Event

-After many years, DHHSC has wrapped up its 20th annual event of “Martha’s Vineyard in the Central Valley” in spring 2023.
+DHHSC wrapped up its 20th annual “Martha’s Vineyard in the Central Valley” in spring 2023.

-Our annual event would soon be be replaced to the first ever “A Walk Through Deaf History” the following next year.
+That annual event would soon be replaced by the first ever “A Walk Through Deaf History” the following year.

 40 Years of Service

-On November 1, 2024, DHHSC has reached its anniversary of many years of services to the public including the Deaf and Hard of Hearing Community.
+On November 1, 2024, DHHSC provided 40 years of services to the public, including the Deaf and Hard of Hearing Community.

 Thank You For Being With Us

-DHHSC has served an average of 30,000 people annually, with many services and events
+DHHSC serves an average of 30,000 people annually, with many services and events.

 Skip to content